xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 If writing the documentation proves to be difficult because the API is convoluted, then rewrite the API rather than trying to document it.

+### If you have a question, put the answer in the documentation.

+Put the answer to your question where you went to look for the answer.
+That way, the documentation will consist of answers to real questions, where people would look to find them.

 ### Canonical terminology

 The documentation should use consistent terminology: